tmykkanen/mac-dev-setup/README.md

 ### Install

 Assuming that you have an account (sign up if you don't), let's install the [Heroku Client](https://devcenter.heroku.com/articles/using-the-cli) for the command-line.
-Heroku offers a Mac OS X installer, the [Heroku Toolbelt](https://toolbelt.heroku.com/), that includes the client.
+Heroku offers a macOS installer, the [Heroku Toolbelt](https://toolbelt.heroku.com/), that includes the client.
 But for these kind of tools, I prefer using Homebrew.
 It allows us to keep better track of what we have installed.
 Luckily for us, Homebrew includes a `heroku-toolbelt` formula:

     $ brew install heroku-toolbelt

 The formula might not have the latest version of the Heroku Client, which is updated pretty often.
 Let's update it now:

     $ heroku update

 Don't be afraid to run `heroku update` every now and then to always have the most recent version.

 ### Usage